Admissibility and rectification of colored symmetric operads: Strong admissibility of operads

-\pf \refit{forget.Oper}: The map $f$ is a retract of a transfinite composition of pushouts of maps $\Free(x)$ as in \refeq{pushout.operads}, where $x$ is a cofibration in $\ssColl_W$ and, by assumption and cellular induction, $O$ is such that $U(\eta_O)$ is a cofibration.
+\pf \refit{forget.Oper}~The map $f$ is a retract of a transfinite composition of pushouts of maps $\Free(x)$ as in \refeq{pushout.operads}, where $x$ is a cofibration in $\ssColl_W$ and, by assumption and cellular induction, $O$ is well-pointed.
 The functor $U$ commutes with retracts and transfinite compositions.
 Cofibrations (in $\ssColl_W$) are stable under these two types of saturation.
-Therefore the statement follows from \refco{filtration.operads.model}, using that $U(\eta_O)$ is a cofibration.
+Therefore the statement follows from \refco{filtration.operads.model}, using that $O$ is well-pointed.

 The remaining statements are special cases: \refit{special.case.1} follows by applying the general statement to $\eta_O\colon 1[1] \r\nobreak O$. \refit{special.case.2} follows by combining the general statement and \refit{special.case.1}.
 Finally, \refit{special.case.3} holds since $1[1]$ is the initial operad, whose underlying symmetric sequence is cofibrant in $\ssColl_W$ if and only if $1$ is cofibrant in $\C$.